orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 * Correct protocol version.
 * Valid fields (sender address, contract address).
 * Sender virtual chain matches contract virtual chain and matches the transaction pool's virtual chain.
-* Check Transaction Timestamp:
+* Check Transaction timestamp:
-  * Accept only transactions that haven't expired.
+  * Only accept transactions that haven't expired.
     * Transaction is expired if its timestamp is later than current time plus the [configurable](../config/shared.md) expiration window (eg. 30 min).
-  * Accept only transactions with timestamp in sync with the node.
+  * Only accept transactions with timestamp in sync with the node (that aren't in the future).
-    * Transaction timestamp is in sync if it is earlier than the last committed block timestamp + [configurable](../config/shared.md) sync grace window (eg. 3 min).
+    * Transaction timestamp is in sync if it is earlier than the last committed block timestamp + [configurable](../config/services.md) sync grace window (eg. 3 min).
-    * Note: A transaction may be rejected due to either future timestamp or node's loss of sync.
+    * Note that a transaction may be rejected due to either future timestamp or node's loss of sync.
 * Transaction (`tx_id`) doesn't already exist in the pending pool or committed pool (duplicate).
 * Verify pre order checks (like signature and subscription) by calling `VirtualMachine.TransactionSetPreOrder`.
-If the transaction fails one the checks and is not accepted, return the right error status and an empty receipt.
-(For an already committed transaction, return the receipt)
+* On any failure, return the relevant error status and an empty receipt.
+  * For an already committed transaction, return the receipt.

 #### Add transaction to pending pool
 * Add transaction to pending transaction pool if pool is not full.